PrinciplesDotDev/principles/model-all-state-in-an-application.md

 ```

+There are many many types of models:

+* Domain model - Captures the domain knowledge of the business, which is updated as business knowledge increases.
+* View model - Encapsulates view information for the domain name.
+* Data Model

 Depending on the framework used, the model may look very different to what is above, but the concept will always exist.
 An example of this is Redux, the React framework.
 There is no model in the classic sense, but combining the reducer, store and state, the concept of the model exists there - Although in this case,

 Some examples of the model concept in other languages and frameworks: